-In other companies, there are more shareholders.
-Each shareholder’s percentage of ownership, voting rights and right to any profits paid out as dividends then largely depends on how many shares they own.
+A limited company can have any number of shareholders.
+Each shareholder’s percentage of ownership, voting rights and right to any profits paid out as dividends largely depend on how many shares they own.

 ABC Limited issues 100 shares at the nominal value of £1 per share.
 Kelly is issued 10 of these 100 shares, so she effectively owns 10% of the company.
 Typically, that 10% ownership share will mean:

 - Kelly will receive 10% of any total dividend declared by the company

 - She will hold 10% of the votes on any matters decided by the company’s shareholders

 - If the company is wound up or sold, after all other liabilities are settled, Kelly will have the right to 10% of any capital that remains in the business

 The most that Kelly will have to contribute towards company debts is £10, the amount she’s agreed to pay for the shares.
 Depending on the terms of the share issue, she might pay this amount up front or, in the case of unpaid shares, at a later date.

 Private limited companies can’t offer shares to the general public.
 Only public limited companies can.
 In most cases a private limited company can offer shares to investors and partner companies, but not the general public.
 The company’s own articles of association may further restrict to whom shares can be sold.